awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 **Note**
 If you delete the association you created, the association no longer runs on any targets of that association\.
 Also, if you specified the `apply-only-at-cron-interval` parameter, you can reset this option\.
 To do so, specify the `no-apply-only-at-cron-interval` parameter when you update the association from the command line\.
-This parameter forces the association to run immediately after updating the assocation and according to the interval specified\.
+This parameter forces the association to run immediately after updating the association and according to the interval specified\.